eccelerators/SimStm/README.rst

 to control the DUT or the Mocks shall be defined in ``tb_signals_pkg``.
-The buses the user wants to connect to the DUT or the Mocks shall be defined in ``tb_bus_pkg``, and eventually, a new bus type package if the predefined buses aren’t sufficient.
+The buses the user wants to connect to the DUT or the Mocks shall be defined in ``tb_bus_pkg``, and eventually, a new bus type package if the predefined buses aren't sufficient.
 All other packages shall not be changed.

 .. figure:: https://github.com/eccelerators/simstm/assets/124497409/1f15e6b8-1587-4bd7-96a7-8ad51ebe7d05